Portal Bridge: 1996 derailment

+The bridge was site of a derailment on November 23, 1996 when the swing bridge failed to close properly.
 There were no deaths.
 Thirty-four people were hospitalized.
 The reason for the derailment was that a rail was 5 inches higher than it was supposed to be, and acted as a ramp.
 As a result of the derailment, the maximum speed on the bridge was lowered to 60 mph, making the bridge a choke point for the entire Northeast Corridor.
 The cost of the derailment was estimated at $3.6 million.

 Fires

 On May 13, 2005, the bridge caught on fire.
 NJ Transit engineers believe that the 13kV overhead electrical wires overheated, sending shards of metal towards the creosote-covered wooden fenders at the base of the bridge.
 The immediate result of the fire was to block all traffic until the next morning.
 The cost of the incident was $5 million.

 On August 4, 2014, the bridge caught on fire, interrupting rail traffic for half an hour.